gap-iispvipm/preGWAS_QC_PRC/step1_preimputation_QC/README.md

-# Pre-GWAS Quality Control with PLINK
+# STEP 1 - Pre-GWAS Quality Control with PLINK

 This Bash pipeline performs quality control (QC) on genetic data before a genome-wide association study (GWAS).
 It applies consecutive variant- and sample-level filters and generates diagnostic plots with R scripts.